 As usual, colour and exposure are previewed live in the viewfinder.
 Sony also sets the lens to the taking aperture by default, providing full-time depth-of-field preview.
 It’s possible to overlay gridlines in a choice of patterns, along with a live histogram and dual-axis electronic level (but annoyingly, not at the same time).
 Overall, this represents the best viewing experience you’ll find on any camera.

 Given the excellence of the viewfinder, the screen comes as a disappointment.
-At 3in and 1.44m dots, it’s smaller and lower resolution than those on other high-end mirrorless models.
+At 3in and 1.44m dots, it has smaller and lower resolution than those on other high-end mirrorless models.
 It’s also of the tilt-only type, so while it has the advantage of being quick to use for low- or high-angle shooting in landscape format, it becomes useless if you ever have the temerity to rotate the camera to the portrait orientation.
 This is a disappointing cost-saving in such an expensive camera, especially compared to the superior designs used by Fujifilm and Panasonic.
 Indeed, Sony has much better vari-angle displays on the more recent Alpha 7 IV and Alpha 7R V models.

 Sony Alpha A1: Autofocus